 Fiscal and Economic Impact

-This proposal would have a fiscal impact on DEQ to the extent that resources are necessary to implement the new NO2, SO2, and lead NAAQS.
-DEQ’s current budget includes resources to implement the NAAQS monitoring program as well as conduct planning, technical analysis and monitoring, rulemaking, and community outreach activities as needed if compliance problems with federal NAAQS are discovered in the future.
-States are routinely required to incorporate federal revisions to the NAAQS into their rules and subsequently revise their State Implementation Plans to address related infrastructure elements.
-The Clean Air Act requires EPA to revise the NAAQS for a criteria pollutant when new information is available to suggest a more protective standard is necessary to protect public health and welfare.
-In addition, the proposed amendment to the Prevention of Significant Deterioration requirements (adoption of 1-hour SILs for NO2 and SO2) may have a fiscal impact on new or expanding major industrial sources by requiring additional modeling analysis and possibly emission controls depending on the circumstances of the specific case.
+This proposal would have a fiscal impact on DEQ to the extent that resources are necessary to implement the new standards.
+DEQ’s current budget includes resources to implement the monitoring program as well as conduct planning, technical analysis, rulemaking, and community outreach activities as needed if compliance problems with federal standards are discovered in the future.
+In addition, the proposed amendment to the Prevention of Significant Deterioration requirements, adoption of one-hour Significant Impact Levels for nitrogen dioxide and sulfur dioxide, may have a fiscal impact on new or expanding major industrial sources that could be subject to additional modeling analysis and possibly emission controls.

 Statement of Cost of Compliance

-Upon adoption of the primary1-hour NAAQS for NO2 and SO2 into Oregon Administrative Rule, DEQ will be required to include the 1-hour NO2 and SO2 standards in the modeling protocols for air quality analyses under the Plant Site Emission Limit and Prevention of Significant Deterioration programs.
-Currently, modeling to meet the primary 1-hour NO2 and SO2 standards is requested of sources by DEQ when deemed necessary.
-Permitted industrial sources affected by the proposed rule amendments may incur additional costs associated with modeling for purposes of Prevention of Significant Deterioration determinations prior to construction of a new air pollution source, or as a result of modifying an existing facility.
-New facilities and existing facilities that undergo modifications may need to hire an environmental consulting firm to develop computer simulation modeling to demonstrate compliance with the new primary 1-hour NAAQS for NO2 and SO2.
+Upon adoption of the primary one-hour standards for nitrogen dioxide and sulfur dioxide into Oregon Administrative Rule, DEQ would be required to include the standards in the modeling protocols for air quality analyses under the Plant Site Emission Limit and Prevention of Significant Deterioration programs.
+Currently, DEQ does not request this modeling for all facilities.
+Permitted industrial sources affected by the proposed rule amendments may have additional costs associated with modeling.
+New facilities and existing facilities that undergo modifications may need computer simulation modeling to demonstrate compliance with the new primary one-hour standards for nitrogen dioxide and sulfur dioxide.

-The addition of the 1-hour NO2 and SO2 NAAQS may increase the cost of modeling analyses and emission controls for sources that emit these pollutants.
+The addition of the one1-hour NO2 and SO2 NAAQS standards may increase the cost of modeling analyses and emission controls for sources that emit these pollutants.
 If a source can demonstrate that the planned modification will result in an emissions increase that is less than the Significant Emission Rate, no additional modeling is required.
 For sources with modifications that result in emissions increases above that rate, additional air quality modeling is required.
 Some sources will be able to conduct modeling efforts internally, while others may need to contract for those services.
 Cost estimates for modeling could range from a few thousand dollars in order to quantify emissions to over $100,000 for more extensive modeling efforts.

-These standards are federal requirements under the Clean Air Act and DEQ is required to adopt and implement these standards in Oregon.
-If DEQ did not adopt the standards and related one-hour Significant Impact Levels, EPA would be required to enforce these standards in Oregon, resulting in the same compliance costs borne by affected sources under the proposed amendments to state rules.
+DEQ is required to adopt and implement these standards in Oregon.
+If DEQ did not adopt the standards and related one-hour Significant Impact Levels, EPA would enforce these standards in Oregon, resulting in the same compliance costs.

-Table 3 quantifies the number of small and large businesses that emit SO2, NO2 or lead as required by ORS 183.336.
+Table 3 shows the number of small and large businesses that emit sulfur dioxide, nitrogen dioxide or lead as required by ORS 183.336.
 The information provided in this table is an estimate based on available 2011 data.
-The distinction between small and large businesses is made at the parent company level and not at the individual facility level here in Oregon.
+The distinction between small and large businesses is made at the parent company level and not at the individual facility level in Oregon.
 Some facilities may have 50 or fewer employees but are owned by a company that as a whole employs more than 50 staff.